hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 than one of each of these by passing in the multiple URLs as a comma-separated string parameter.

-### No OCSP support, yet

-Vault's architecture does not currently allow for a binary protocol such as OCSP to be supported by a backend.
-As such, you should configure your software to use CRLs for revocation information, with a caching lifetime that feels good to you.
-Since you are following the advice above about keeping lifetimes short (right?), CRLs should not grow too large, however, you can configure alternate CRL and/or OCSP servers using `config/urls` if you wish.

-If you are using issued certificates for client authentication to Vault, note that as of 0.4, the `cert` authentication endpoint supports being pushed CRLs, but it cannot read CRLs directly from this backend.

 ### Safe Minimums

 Since its inception, this backend has enforced SHA256 for signature hashes